-- Test 2.
-You paid more than half the cost of keeping up a home in which you lived and in which one of the following also lived for more than 6 months of the year (temporary absences, such as for vacation or school, are counted as time lived in the home): - a.
-Your unmarried child, grandchild, great-grandchild, etc., adopted child, or stepchild.
-This child does not have to be your dependent. - b.
+Test 2.
+You paid more than half the cost of keeping up a home in which you lived and in which one of the following also lived for more than 6 months of the year (temporary absences, such as for vacation or school, are counted as time lived in the home):

+b.
 Your married child, grandchild, great-grandchild, etc., adopted child, or stepchild.
 This child must be your dependent.
-But if your married child's other parent claims him or her as a dependent under the Federal rules for "Children of Divorced or Separated Parents", this child does not have to be your dependent. - c.
+But if your married child's other parent claims him or her as a dependent under the Federal rules for "Children of Divorced or Separated Parents", this child does not have to be your dependent.

+c.
 Any relative whom you can claim as a dependent.
-(See definition of dependent on page 9.)
+(See definition of dependent on page 8.)